taocat/ukai/README.md

 ## Prepare a Disk Image

-At this moment, there is no handy way to prepare a disk image for the UKAI filesystem.
-You have to prepare all the necessary pieces by hand.

 The things you have to do is the following two.

 * Prepare a metadata file for a disk image
 * Prepare files used as a storage space of the disk image

+Both can be done with the utility command provided with the UKAI package.

-### Prepare Metadata
+### Prepare a Disk Image

 The metadata is represented in a JSON format like below.